httpsKingPie/DynamicLightingModule/README.md

 module.TweenWeather(WeatherNameHere)
 ```
 which will tween your current lighting settings to those of the weather.
 This is useful for creating dark storms, gray/white snow storms, etc.  Currently the settings that can be adjusted in weather settings are FogEnd, FogColor, Size of BlurEffects, Intesity of SunRays, Brightness, Ambient, OutdoorAmbient, WaterReflectance, WaterWaveSize, and WaterWaveSpeed.
 Just like Lighting Settings, this list can definitely be expanded - I just thought these were the most relevant to start with.

+## Coroutine Compatability
+Not super surprising, but always nice.
+This can be run as a nice coroutine if necessary or desired.